tzwel/perfTime/README.md

 # ⏱️ perfTime

-PerfTime is a simple and flexible utility for measuring function execution time
+PerfTime is a simple and flexible utility for measuring function execution time.
+No depenencies.

 It works by wrapping the `performance.now()` method and gives you a simple to use API for quick debugging purposes